TRUNKSNEO/HomeLab-PDU-V1/README.md

 <br>

 ## 10 Inch - 3D Printed - Unibody:
-10" printed unibody enclosure, made to be as easy as possible with minimal additional hardware, with the trade-off of print difficulty.
+10" printed unibody enclosure, made to be as easy as possible with minimal additional hardware, with the trade-off of being a little harder to print.
 No inserts required, all bolts thread directly into the print material.
 Small hatch for attaching button + fan and connecting wiring to PCB.
 <p float="center">
   <img src="https://github.com/Shrike-Lab/MiniLab-PSU/blob/main/IMG/10in-Uni/10in-Uni-B.png" width="80%" />
 </p>